stefanik12/evaluation-pipeline-2024/README.md

 ```

 ## Baselines
 The baseline models are available from the BabyLM huggingface page here: https://huggingface.co/babylm .
-All models for this year's challenge have `-2024` appended to them.
+All models for this year's challenge have `-2024` appended to their names.

 For the strict and strict-small tracks, we release [BabyLlama](https://aclanthology.org/2023.conll-babylm.24/) and [LTG-BERT](https://aclanthology.org/2023.conll-babylm.20/) baselines.
 These architectures were chosen because they were the winning methods from last year's challenge.
 Models containing `-100m` are for the strict track; those containing `-10m` are for strict-small.